Seán Brady (cardinal): Subsequent revelations and calls for resignation

 In May 2012 the BBC television programme This World found that Brady had the names and addresses of children being abused by the paedophile priest Brendan Smyth, but "did not ensure their safety".

 Coadjutor and resignation

 In response to a 2010 request Brady made for the appointment of a coadjutor, on 18 January 2013 Pope Benedict named as Coadjutor Archbishop of Armagh 51-year-old Eamon Martin of the Roman Catholic Diocese of Derry, where he had been serving as diocesan administrator.
-As coadjutor, Martin was the Cardinal's chief deputy with right of succession as Metropolitan Archbishop of Armagh on the death or retirement of the Cardinal.
+As coadjutor, Martin was the Cardinal's chief deputy with the right of succession as Metropolitan Archbishop of Armagh on the death or retirement of the Cardinal.

+He participated in the March 2013 Papal Conclave that elected Pope Francis.

 In July 2014 Brady confirmed that he had tendered his resignation, one month before his seventy-fifth birthday.
-With an alacrity that surprised few, on 8 September 2014, it was announced that Pope Francis had accepted Brady's resignation.
+On 8 September 2014, it was announced that Pope Francis had accepted Brady's resignation.

 On his 80th birthday, 16 August 2019, he lost the right to vote in future papal conclaves.
+However he remains Ireland’s sole member of the College of Cardinals.

+Pope Francis ruled out a younger Cardinal for Ireland but could Pope Leo XIV decide on when will it happen again.